NOPD looking for missing man in New Orleans East

 NEW ORLEANS — The New Orleans Police Department is looking for a missing man in the New Orleans East area, according to a press release.

-Police said the person who reported 45-year-old Wilmer Montoya missing had not seen him since September 30.
+Police said the person who reported 45-year-old Wilmer Montoya missing had not seen him since September 30 of this year.

 Montoya was described by the NOPD as a Hispanic male who is 5'8", weighs 158 pounds, and has black hair.